scaljeri/javascript-dependency-injection-deprecated/README.md

 ## Parameters
 Now things get a bit tricky, because parameters can be set at different places and some kind of parameter-inheritance happens.
+The first level of where parameters can be defined is with `register`

+    di.register('$bar', Bar, ['$foo',
 For example

      di.register('$bar', Bar, ['p1', 'p2', 'p3', 'p4']);
      let bar = di.getInstance('$bar', 'p5', 'p6', 'p7');